emregeylani/UbuntuBench/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## Disclaimer
 This tool is designed for benchmarking purposes.
-Running the script with `sudo` may pose security risks.
-Use at your own discretion.
+It does not require `sudo` privileges to run, making it safe for use without elevated permissions.